 The first test is always the longest because empty room reverberation times need to be measured prior to testing.
 After calibration the first test should take 20-30mins and subsequent tests should take 15-20mins.

 How many tests can I do in a day?

-Provided the installation of the sample doesn’t hold us up too much we should be able to do up to four sound absorption tests in a day.
-If necessary, we can do more than this for an additional charge.
+Provided the installation of the samples doesn’t take long we should be able to do up to twelve sound absorption tests in a day.

 Discounts (multiple tests)